 He noted that the virus is endemic [yay!] in some countries, with the Democratic Republic of the Congo reporting anywhere from five to 10,000 cases a year.

 Contact tracing ought to be easy:

-A WHO report in 2020 explained that human-to-human transmission of the virus is rare and that before it ended.
+A WHO report in 2020 explained that human-to-human transmission of the virus is rare and that the longest chain of cases appears to only have been six people before it ended.

 The report said: ‘The epidemic risk for humans is considered to be small.’